 The primary language used in Tiraspol is Russian, but most young people speak at least a little English.
 If you’re heading to Chișinău, keep in mind that buses will show their destination as КИШИНЕВ (the Russian spelling of the city).

 The official name of the country is the Pridnestrovian Moldovan Republic or Pridnestrovie for short.
-Referring to the country as Transnistria is considered offensive as it was the name for the region imposed by occupying fascist forces during World War II.
+Referring to the country as Transnistria is considered offensive by most.